Vonn Bell: 2023

 On March 15, 2023, the Carolina Panthers signed Bell to a three–year, $22.50 million contract that included $13.00 million guaranteed upon signing and an initial signing bonus of $5.83 million.

 He entered training camp slated as the starting strong safety.
 Head coach Frank Reich named Bell and Xavier Woods the starting safeties to begin the season.
 On September 18, 2023, Bell made six combined tackles (three solo), a season-high two pass deflections, and intercepted a pass by Derek Carr to wide receiver Chris Olave during a 17–20 loss against the New Orleans Saints.
 In Week 5, he collected a season-high nine combined tackles (four solo) in the Panthers' 24–42 loss at the Detroit Lions.
 He suffered a quadriceps injury during the game and subsequently missed the next three games (Weeks 6–8).
 He was inactive during a Week 13 loss at the Tampa Bay Buccaneers after injuring his shoulder.

 He started 13 games in 2023 and recorded 69 combined tackles (42 solo), two pass deflections, and one interception.

 2024

 On March 13, 2024, the Carolina Panthers released Bell.

 Cincinnati Bengals (second stint)

 On March 15, 2024, the Cincinnati Bengals signed Bell to a one-year, $1.21 million contract.
 Head coach Zac Taylor named him the starting strong safety to begin the season, alongside free safety Geno Stone.

 In Week 3, he collected a season-high nine combined tackles during a 33–38 loss to the Washington Commanders.
 Bell recorded six combined tackles, one pass deflection, and one interception in the Bengals' Week 4 win over his former team, the Carolina Panthers.
 Prior to Week 13, Bell was demoted and lost his starting role to Jordan Battle for the remainder of the season.
 He finished the season with a total of 55 combined tackles, two pass deflections, and one interception.

+Coaching career

+On March 1, 2026, the Colorado Buffaloes hired Bell to serve as the team's safeties coach/defensive analyst under head coach Deion Sanders.